jaemnkm/design-system-2/_components/navigation.md

   <div id="collapsible-0" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Implementation</h4>
     <ul class="usa-content-list">
+      <li>The word "Profile" is visible until the SM breakpoint at which time the user's first name is shown.
+The first name can comfortably accommodate 17 characters before the overflow is hidden.</li>
       <li>Padding should be applied to the anchor element (<code>a</code>) to increase the tappable target size.
 The padding should also reach to the top and bottom of the navigation element.</li>
       <li>Padding around the first element (logo) should reach to the left edge of the page to enlarge the tappable target.</li>
       <li>Padding around the last element (Create Account or User name) should reach to the right edge of the page to enlarge the tappable target.</li>